 In fact, as I transferred the bike over the guardrail for a photo, I realized that my front hub skewer was loose.
 Luckily, I discovered this before the steep downhill.

-There was about another 6 miles of serious climbing before the next night control in Trigrad.
+There was another 6 miles of serious climbing before the next night control in Trigrad.
 Before going up, near border crossing, I decided to stop on a bench so my wrists could rest a bit .
 They were so beaten from braking at night that I was barely moving without pain.
 At that moment I was overtaken by Dimitar and Rumen.
-They asked me if I was good, and I told them to go ahead after explaining my situation!
+They asked me if I was good and I told them to go ahead after explaining my situation!

 Day Fourth – Trigrad – Shiroka Laka, Pamporovo – Chepelare – Bachkovo – Asenovgrad – Chirpan – Nova Zagora – Sliven – 238 km